/category/userinfo

 LOLAweb LOLAweb is a web server and interactive results viewer for enrichment of overlap between a user-provided query region set (a bed file) and a database of region sets.
 It provides an interactive result explorer to visualize the highest ranked enrichments from the database.
 LOLAweb is a web interface to the LOLA R package.
 Launch LOLAweb BARTweb There are a number of commercially licensed tools available to UVa researchers for free.
 These products, including UVa Box, Dropbox (Health System) and CrashPlan, are most suitable for small-scale storage needs.

-Ivy Central Storage Ivy Central Storage (ICS) is a highly sensitive data parking zone and central storage pool with a capacity greater than 1PB.
-This storage space is available for researchers with highly sensitive data and can be mounted on an Ivy virtual machine (VM).
-For added security, files stored on ICS are read & write only.
-Executable files can be moved from ICS to VM storage.
+Ivy Central Storage Ivy Central Storage (ICS) was an HSD parking zone and central storage pool with a capacity greater than 1PB.
+This storage space was available for researchers with highly sensitive data and could be mounted on an Ivy Virtual Machine.

 • Bioinformatics Packages on Ivy Linux VM